 Core winter period

-The core winter period will run from the Friday nearest to the 1st of November until the Friday nearest to the 31st March, however, the end date should take into account the timing of the Easter break.
+The core winter period will run from the Friday nearest to the 1st of November until the Friday nearest to the 31st March.
+However, the end date should consider the timing of the Easter break.

-The lead-in to the core winter period will be the 2 weeks prior to the start of the core period (the Friday nearest to the 1st of November).
+The lead-in to the core winter period will be the 2 weeks prior to the start of the core period.

 During the lead-in and lead-out times, up to 50 percent of the winter gritting fleet will operate on a stand-by basis.